metosin/ring-swagger/README.md

 - [Compojure-Api](https://github.com/metosin/compojure-api) for Compojure

-If your favourite web lib doesn't have an client adapter, you should write an it yourself.
+If your favourite web lib doesn't have an client adapter, you could write an it yourself.
 Here's howto:

 1. Create routes for `api-docs` and `api-docs/:api`
 2. Create route-collector to [collect the routes](https://github.com/metosin/ring-swagger/blob/master/test/ring/swagger/core_test.clj).
-3. Test it.
+3. Publish it.
-4. Ship it.
+4. List it here.
 5. Profit.

 ## Models